sg893052/sonic-buildimage/templates/cli_guidelines.md

 - Maximum parameters values are stated as (up to 32 characters; 9 characters minimum)
 - Underscores cannot be used for commands as they are reserved for command parameters, such as interface_name
 - All command descriptions to follow sentence case (only capitalize the first word)
+- Always write in the first person (you can configure...)

 ### Acronym usage
 All acronyms must be spelled out on the first use, then used as the acronym moving forward.
 For example, access-control list (ACL).